puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/cluster-administration/flow-control.md

   nanosecond, of the utilization of a priority level's concurrency limit, broken down by `priority_level`.
 This utilization is the fraction (number of seats occupied) / (concurrency limit).
-This metric considers all stages of execution (both normal and the extra delay at the end of a write to cover for the corresponding notification work) of all requests except WATCHes; for those it considers only the initial stage that delivers notifications of
+This metric considers all stages of execution (both standard and the extra delay at the end of a write to cover for the corresponding notification work) of all requests except WATCHes; for those it considers only the initial stage that delivers notifications of